klaxit/hidden-secrets-gradle-plugin/README.md

 This is useful if you want to split production keys from repository itself, thus increasing security in your project repository.

 ### Setting up
-1. Create a new properties file in root project directory (or CI creates one).
+1. Create a new properties file in root project directory.

 ``` shell
 credentials.properties